 What We Do

-The contribution of machine learning to clinical care led by Steven Horng, MD.
+The contribution of machine learning to clinical care led by Steve Horng, MD.
 Machine learning has the potential to capitalize on the data-rich electronic health record to improve care by enabling risk predictions and insights.
-Our work focuses on using new data science methods to leverage this opportunity to help rather than hinder the bedside clinician; meaningfully inform and change care rather than repackaging information available in other ways; and, address head on embedded inequities in the care delivered to different classes and groups of patients.
+Our work focuses on using new data science methods to leverage this opportunity to help rather than hinder the bedside clinician; meaningfully inform and change care rather than repackaging information available in other ways; and address head-on embedded inequities in the care delivered to different classes and groups of patients.

-Achieving high value care led by Timothy Anderson, MD, MAS.
+Achieving high value care led by Rishi K. Wadhera, MD, MPP, MPhil.
 Value has been defined as the measure of benefit to patients/cost.
-The Center’s work will advance the development and testing of innovative care models that seek to deliver high value, equitable, and patient-centered healthcare.
+The Center’s work advances the development and testing of innovative care models that seek to deliver high value, equitable, and patient-centered healthcare.
 This effort focuses on clinical operations and care delivery across all clinical departments and care settings.
-Of particular interest is leveraging what healthcare delivery scientists in the outpatient setting have learned about low value, wasteful care to identify opportunities for interventions in inpatient care.

 Meet Our Team Larger HDS Landscape